 About this Major

-Early Care and Education Teacher Assistant students learn about the stages of development and how to foster and encourage the learning process for pre-school age children.
-Students learn about lesson planning, child behavior, and how to promote positive relationship building in the classroom.
+Early Childhood Development Assistant Teacher students learn about the stages of development and how to foster and encourage learning in preschool-age children.
+Students learn about lesson planning, child behavior, and how to foster positive relationship-building in the classroom.

-The work environment for Early Care and Education Teacher Assistant graduates is fast-paced and ever-changing.
-Childcare workers perform their job both indoors and outdoors in all kinds of weather.
-Child care can be physically demanding, and often workers must be able to stand for long periods of time, sit and crawl on the floor with children, and lift children and furniture up to 50 pounds.
+The work environment for teacher assistant graduates is fast-paced and ever-changing.
+Childcare workers do their job both indoors and outdoors in all kinds of weather.
+Child care can be physically demanding, and workers often must be able to stand for long periods, sit and crawl on the floor with children, and lift children and furniture weighing up to 50 pounds.

 Licensures/Certifications